-Backed by the default Ubuntu wallpaper and flanked by some cute ‘paw’ logos, Ubuntu’s founder Mark Shuttleworth this morning delivered a powerful and honest keynote address to the attendees of the Ubuntu Developer Summit, currently taking place in Budapest, Hungary.
+Backed by the default Ubuntu wallpaper and flanked by cute ‘paw’ logos, Ubuntu’s founder Mark Shuttleworth delivered a powerful and honest keynote address to the attendees of the Ubuntu Developer Summit 2011, held in Budapest, Hungary.

 “First of all I want to say thank you.
-The whole community deserves a thunderous round of applause for what we achieved in Natty” he began before highlighting how “difficult and challenging” the Ubuntu 11.04 development cycle was, calling it a ‘profoundly challenging cycle’.
+The whole community deserves a thunderous round of applause for what we achieved in Natty” he began before going on to highlight the “difficult and challenging” Ubuntu 11.04 development cycle, calling it a ‘profoundly challenging cycle’.